 With the right support, those who have PTS can live a pretty normal life.
 There are resources nationwide and here in our community that can assist them and their family.
 Of course, we had to enlist the aid of our community here in the valley but also wanted to find organizations that were willing to help our veterans through unique programs.
 Thankfully, we came across Happy Trails.

 Because of past experiences with well-intentioned organizations, our leadership team doesn’t like to send those we serve through any type of programs unless our leadership goes to it first.
 Even though I was very afraid of horses, I volunteered.
-I was introduced to Ridge and after about the second or third therapy session, began to see why Happy Trails does what it does.
+I was introduced to Ridge and after about the second or third class, began to see why Happy Trails does what it does.
 Every week I looked forward to spending time with Ridge doing the groundwork and just focusing on him.

 Ridge is quite the character, and I have formed a unique bond with him.
 I think one of my favorite things to do is spend time with him in the round pen, just he and I. With Program Director Lisa’s guidance, I have not only overcome my fear of horses, but even did what I said I would never do again, ride a horse.
 We are so thankful that Happy Trails is here to help our Combat Veterans.
 In a few weeks, I’ll have completed the session.
 Something tells me I’ll be coming back.